rideau-info.com

 of his King and Country, in Upper Canada

 His wife Esther (b.1797), died in February 1838.
-His youngest daughter, Harriet Martha (b.1821) died in 1842.
-His eldest daughter, Esther March (b.1819) married Percy Ashburnham in August 1838 and died 10 years later in February 1848.
-They had two daughters, both died as young children.
-John By’s older brother George died without issue in 1840.
+His youngest daughter, Harriet Martha (b.1821), died in 1842.
+His eldest daughter, Esther March (b.1819), married Percy Ashburnham in August 1838 and died 10 years later in February 1848.
+They had two daughters, who both died as young children.
+John By’s older brother, George, died without issue in 1840.
 His younger brother, Henry, married and had two children.
-Henry died in 1852, he was pre-deceased by both his sons who had died without issue by 1847.
+Henry died in 1852, pre-deceased by his sons who had both died, without issue, by 1847.
 So by the mid-1800s, there were no family members left to remember and promote the incredible achievement of John By.

 By’s Vindication

-It took a long time for By to be fully vindicated.
-It really only happened in the 20th century as historians and researchers poured over the mountains of documents relating to the construction of the Rideau Canal.
-To those people, as they looked at the actual evidence, it first became very clear what a monumental task the building of the Rideau Canal was, and then the full role of Lieutenant-Colonel John By, both in designing the works and in managing this huge project.
-High quality research by the likes of Dr. Robert Legget and Robert Passfield, led them to the inevitable conclusion that Colonel By was poorly done by, that the records and physical evidence clearly show that Colonel By did a phenomenal job in service both to Britain and to Canada.
+It took a long time for Colonel By to be fully vindicated.
+It really only happened in the 20th century, as historians and researchers pored over the mountains of documents relating to the construction of the Rideau Canal.
+As they looked at the actual evidence, it became very clear what a monumental task the building of the Rideau Canal was, and what a significant role was played by Lieutenant Colonel John By, both in designing the works and in managing this huge project.
+High quality research by eminent historians such as Dr. Robert Legget and Robert Passfield led to the inevitable conclusion that Colonel By was poorly done by, and the records and physical evidence clearly show that Colonel By did a phenomenal job in service both to Britain and to Canada.

-This same research also shows that By did build the Rideau with economy, he didn’t waste government money, he did everything in his power to construct the Rideau as economically as possible, while still meeting full engineering requirements.
-He followed the orders of his superiors in Ordnance faithfully and did not willfully defy Parliament.
+This same research also proves that Colonel By did build the Rideau Canal with economy.
+He didn’t waste government money, he did everything in his power to construct the Rideau Canal as economically as possible, while still meeting full engineering requirements.
+He followed the orders of his superiors in Ordnance faithfully and did not wilfully defy Parliament.

 The End